Season 1, Episode 48

 Lorne Brown:

 Vanessa.
 But I don’t get what I want.
 I get frustrated and upset too.
-I may not inside I’m having a little temper tantrum.
-So just for the parents and the difference between the behaviorists and the developmentalists or what we would call the conscious parenting is that’s when you start to do consequences and punish them and right, and what you’re saying is the situation’s happening, the kids’s having the temper tantrum and rather discipline and reward.
+I may not be inside.
+I’m having a little temper tantrum.
+So just for the parents and the difference between the behaviorists and the developmentalists or what we would call the conscious parenting is that’s when you start to do consequences and punish them and right, and what you’re saying is the situation’s happening, the kids having a temper tantrum and rather discipline and reward.
 Here, I’ll buy you chocolate.
 Just stop crying, right?
-You’re suggesting come alongside them.
+You’re suggesting coming alongside them.
 Let them know you really get what’s going on with them.
 So know what your child’s going through and you can still hold your know and to do this

 Vanessa Lapointe: